Dystonia: Botulinum toxin injection

 Botulinum toxin injections into affected muscles have proved quite successful in providing some relief for around 3–6 months, depending on the kind of dystonia.
 Botox or Dysport injections have the advantage of ready availability (the same form is used for cosmetic surgery) and the effects are not permanent.
 There is a risk of temporary paralysis of the muscles being injected or the leaking of the toxin into adjacent muscle groups, causing weakness or paralysis in them.
 The injections must be repeated, as the effects wear off and around 15% of recipients develop immunity to the toxin.
 There is a Type A and a Type B toxin approved for treatment of dystonia; often, those that develop resistance to Type A may be able to use Type B.

 Muscle relaxants

 Clonazepam, a benzodiazepine, is also sometimes prescribed.
 However, for most, their effects are limited and side-effects like mental confusion, sedation, mood swings, and short-term memory loss occur.
+Medical cannabis can be used as an adjunct therapy.